-To date there are more than 2,700 items in The SALIS Collection, with over 128,000 views.
+To date there are over 5,700 items in The SALIS Collection, with over 366,470 views.
 The National Institute on Alcohol Abuse and Alcoholism awarded SALIS its library, thus alcohol titles are more prevalent.
 The aim is to include all the literature concerning alcohol and other drugs, both academic and popular press, history, biography, self-help, etc.

 All the materials in the archive may be downloaded, or e-borrowed for up to two weeks for FREE.
 Anyone anywhere in the world has access to the collection, and may borrow up to 5 items at a time.
 Once the two weeks borrowing period has ended, the item will simply disappear from one’s device.

-Most recently the Society for the Study of Addiction awarded SALIS funds to digitize 250 more books to add to the collection.
-SALIS hopes to get recommendations of core titles which people would like to see added to the archive and/ or donations of the physical copies.
+More recently, the Society for the Study of Addiction funded SALIS to digitize an additional 250 books for inclusion in the collection.
+These have now been added.
+Recommendations of core titles which people would like to see added to the collection and /or donations of physical copies are welcome.
 This archive is viewed as a legacy to the field; it is hoped you will participate.